BGtulk-on/JSKbin/README.md

 ## 🎨 Customization

-Kbin provides a variety of options for customizing animations:
+JSKbin provides a variety of options for customizing animations:

 - **Positioning**: Move elements in any direction with `x` and `y`.
 - **Timing**: Adjust animation speed with `duration` and delay with `delay`.